jinjunliu/ConvLSTM-prediction/README.md

 ## Dataset

-Downlowd the dataset from [here](https://downloads.psl.noaa.gov/Datasets/COBE/sst.mon.mean.nc) and put it to the `data` directory.
+Downlowd the dataset from https://downloads.psl.noaa.gov/Datasets/COBE/sst.mon.mean.nc and put it to the `datas` directory.

 ## Environment